alexandermendes/pybossa-discourse/docs/index.rst

 Configuration
 =============

-The following configuration settings should all be added to your main PyBossa configuration file:
+The following settings should all be added to your main PyBossa configuration file:

 =================================== ==============================================================
 `DISCOURSE_SECRET`                  Secret string of your choice (at least 10 characters).